Characters of Casualty: Zsa Zsa Harper-Jenkinson

-Zsa Zsa Harper-Jenkinson, portrayed by American actress Sharon Gless, will appear in the thirteenth episode of series 32.
+Zsa Zsa Harper-Jenkinson, portrayed by American actress Sharon Gless, appeared in the thirteenth episode of series 32.
 Zsa Zsa is a neurosurgeon and the former mentor of Dylan Keogh (William Beck).
 She is billed as "a maestro of surgery".
 Gless expressed her delight at appearing in one episode of Casualty and called Zsa Zsa a "wonderful character".
 Gless told Elaine Reilly of What's on TV that Zsa Zsa has a large soul and is humorous and "often inappropriate", which she liked.
 Alison Graham of Radio Times described Zsa Zsa as "acerbic, funny and a wee bit flirty".
 Producer Daf Llwelyn asked Gless to film an episode for the show, which Gless stated marked the "first time Casualty have flown an American over to play a role."
 The actress enjoyed the character and working on the serial.
 She expressed an interest in reprising the role if invited to.
 As Dylan's former mentor, Zsa Zsa trained him to become a surgeon, although they lost contact due to Dylan's "emotionally withdrawn" personality.
-So when Dylan calls her and asks that she perform surgery on terminally ill Glen Thomas (Owain Arthur), Zsa Zsa immediately arrives.
+When Dylan calls her and asks that she perform surgery on terminally ill Glen Thomas (Owain Arthur), Zsa Zsa immediately arrives.